 The additional cost of lost time at work is another thing to consider, though it may be harder to track.
 Some companies will provide chair massage sessions during employees' regular break times, to avoid this loss.
 Other companies weigh the cost of the lost time against the improved office morale and consider it even.

-To make an real financial return on investment, an office massage program must be repeated to be beneficial.
-Same goes for relaxation and morale boosting in the office — a one-time event massage feels good, but the effects don’t last forever.
+To make a real financial return on investment, an office massage program must be repeated to be beneficial.
+Same goes for relaxation and morale boosting in the office -- a one-time event massage feels good, but the effects don't last forever.
 It could take 2-5 years of regular massage events to see a real financial difference.

 Office Massage Event Uglies: When it Doesn't Work